 Kernel Density Estimate

-The next methods are a little more complicated, so indulge me in an analogy first.
+The next methods are a little more complicated, so indulge us in an analogy first.
 Let's say you apply for a job in maritime depth estimation, and as a result, you are sent to the middle of a lake in a rowboat to find the deepest point of the lake.
-After cracking open a beer (you're on a boat after all) you use a piece of lead on a line to determine the depth on a number of random locations on the lake.
+After cracking open a beer (you're on a boat, after all) you use a piece of lead on a line to determine the depth on a number of random locations on the lake.
 When you compare your measurements, you notice that the deepest of your measurements has comparatively little vegetation, more fish, and the water has a darker color.
 Using this information, you gradually work towards a location with even fewer plants, more fish, and dark blue water.
 At some point you notice that not all fish like really deep waters, which means the deepest waters do not contain more fish than closer ashore, but still more fish than the shallowest points of the lake.
 Using this process, you finally end up in a place on the lake with a medium amount of fish, very dark water, and no vegetation at all.

 The fish, vegetation, and color of the water in the story are our recommendation algorithms, while the depth of the lake is the quality of our recommendations with that algorithm combination.
 The quality of our recommendations is measured as the mean reciprocal rank of our recommendations based on the historical data.
 For all sets of 5 recommendations where a visitor actually clicked one of them, we determine the location of the clicked recommendation within these 5 recommendations.
-If the clicked article is the first recommendation, the score is 1, if it comes in second, the score is 1/2, if it comes in 5th the score is 1/5.
+If the clicked article is the first recommendation, the score is 1; if it comes in second, the score is 1/2; and if it comes in fifth, the score is 1/5.
 We try to maximize the mean of all these scores (or: reciprocal ranks), which is called the mean reciprocal rank.
 The idea behind this is that the algorithm combination sorts all available articles by the probability that they will be clicked by the visitor, ultimately showing the top 5 articles to the visitor.

 The histogram in this image shows the number of times we've tried a specific setting of the recommendation algorithm slider.